-The Study is well-considered and comprehensive, and is interesting for what it includes and for what it does not.
-For the most part, the Study seems to include commentary and proposals on which the Divisions of Trading & Markets and Investment Management could reach consensus or at least compromise.
-The result is that some points have been tempered or qualified, with the finer or possibly more contentious aspects left for another day's debate.
-In many instances, the comparison of the existing investment adviser and broker-dealer regulation sometimes reads like one side's critique of the other's regulatory scheme, albeit one that has been toned down to mask internal divisions.
-For example, the contrast between the specificity of the broker-dealer regulatory scheme and the broad and principle-based nature of the Advisers Act regulation is an obvious area of tension reflected in the Study.
+The Study is largely well considered and comprehensive, and is interesting for what it includes and for what it does not.
+For the most part, the Study seems to include commentary and proposals on which the Divisions of Trading and Markets and Investment Management could reach consensus or at least compromise, with the result being that some points have been tempered or qualified, with the finer or possibly more contentious aspects left for another day's debate.
+In many instances, the comparison of the existing investment adviser and broker-dealer regulation sometimes reads like a critique by one side of the other's regulatory scheme, albeit one that has been toned down to mask internal divisions.
+For example, the contrast between the specificity of the broker-dealer regulatory scheme and the broad and principle-based nature of the Advisers Act regulation is an obvious area of tension within the Study.